-Naomi Hibbler is a junior from Elgin, Illinois.
+Naomi Hibbler is from Elgin, Illinois.
 She is a health science student with a minor in psychology.
 Naomi has an emphasis in rehabilitation science with the intent to go on to become a physical therapist.

 “Physical therapy is used in so many different ways, whether it’s helping an athlete after an injury, treating pain, or helping a patient learn to walk again,” Naomi says.
 “With so many opportunities and a 100% job placement rate for those who graduate from Mizzou’s PT program, it’s a fantastic option.”